Cowboy Trail in Alberta – Stop’s You’ll Want to Make

 Visit the Ann and Sandy Cross Conservation Area

-Heading south off the Cowboy Trail in Alberta, just southwest of Calgary off Highway 22X is the Ann & Sandy Cross Conservation Area (ASCCA), a 4,800-acre wildlife preserve and day use natural area.
+Heading off the Cowboy Trail in Alberta, southwest of Calgary off Highway 22X is the Ann & Sandy Cross Conservation Area (ASCCA), a 4,800-acre wildlife preserve and day use natural area.

 It’s a great place to stop for some fresh air and a chance to stretch your legs.
-You can read up on the hiking guidelines and book your hike visit ahead of time through their website of your like.
+You can read up on the hiking guidelines and book your visit ahead of time through their website.

 As of January 1, 2020 there is a $10 parking fee per car.